ASG acquires Accutech Systems

 "Our plan to grow the organization and leverage our current facilities and infrastructure in the Washington-Baltimore market came together with this acquisition," Nuccio said.
 ASG is a major super-regional security company with operations in the Mid-Atlantic region and Texas.

 Accutech brings with it $200,000 in RMR, $5 million in annual installation revenue and 900 customers.
 Former owner Tim Miller and all 45 Accutech employees will stay on.
 Miller will assume the role of vice president of government and commercial sales.

 Les Gold and Tony Adler at Mitchell, Silberberg & Knupp represented Accutech in the deal.

 Accutech's business is 90 percent commercial and the company specializes in government work.
 Adding a systems integrator with a heavy government emphasis complements the "existing ASG branch in Washington-Baltimore, which does $290,000 in RMR and is 60 percent commercial," Nuccio said.

-Miller said he's recently had to turn away jobs, and teaming up with ASG will mean more business for the new entity.
+Miller said he's had to turn away business and teaming up with ASG will mean more business for the new entity.
 Accutech Systems will continue to operate under this name and will remain at its current Rockville location for the immediate future, Nuccio said.

-While ASG does quite a bit of municipal government work in all regions, said Bob Ryan, ASG vice president of sales and marketing, its federal government work is concentrated in South Texas.
+ASG does quite a bit of municipal government work in all regions, said Bob Ryan, ASG vice president of sales and marketing.
+Its federal government work is concentrated in South Texas, however.
 ASG's McAllen, Texas, subsidiary Argus Security Systems, is "the dominant player in the Rio Grande.
 We do a lot of border patrol ...
-GSA and immigration department work and we have a pretty robust list of blue chip accounts down there."
+GSA and immigration department work down there and we have a pretty robust list of blue chip accounts down there."